 If the volunteer passes the review… It’s congratulations, and welcome to the team!

-On a monthly basis, volunteers are required to attend a supervision and a case conference; these are compulsory as they promote well-being and ensure that volunteers are working ethically with clients.
+On a monthly basis, volunteers are required to attend case conferences; these are compulsory as they promote well-being and ensure that volunteers are working ethically with clients.

 The case conferences consist of volunteers sharing client work, updates from sarac and a showcase where volunteers can do a workshop, if they wish to do so, on an area of interest or that they are passionate about.
 Examples of showcases we have had in the past include borderline personality disorder, rape myths, memory, counselling skills for working with autism, and philosophical questioning.